 Coconut oil is one of the few oils, along with red palm oil, that contain these medium-chain fatty acids.
 These fats are more easily absorbed by the body and are more likely to be utilized as energy, not stored as body fat.

 One tablespoon of coconut oil is 120-130 calories and 14g total fat content with 13g saturated fat, 1g monounsaturated fat and 0.5g polyunsaturated fat.

 Approximate Fatty Acid Composition

-Top superfoods rich in omega-3 fatty acids, like chia, sacha inchi, leafy greens, hemp seeds and hemp oils can be consumed along with coconut oil to offer a balanced ratio of dietary fat.
+Top superfoods rich in omega-3 fatty acids, like chia, sacha inchi, flax, leafy greens, hemp seeds and hemp oils can be consumed along with coconut oil to offer a balanced ratio of dietary fat.
 In addition, raw extra virgin olive oils, avocados, durian, black olives, nuts and seeds are excellent monounsaturated oil and fat choices.